switchfootsid/AtherEnergy/README.md

 # AtherEnergy

-Contains files for the assignment.
+Contains files for Locating Charging Stations

 - I just feel notebooks are a lucid way to communicate and visualize mathematical/algorithmic ideas.
 - I've made the Notebook more from a presentation POV.
 Markdowns serve as the explanation and the code blocks as support when required.